Chronic obstructive pulmonary disease (COPD)

 When to get medical advice

-See your GP if you have persistent symptoms of COPD, particularly if you're over 35 and smoke or used to smoke.
+See your GP if you have persistent symptoms of COPD, particularly if you're over 35 years old and smoke or used to smoke.

 Don't ignore the symptoms.
 If they're caused by COPD, it's best to begin treatment as soon as possible, before your lungs become significantly damaged.